The Glass Hotel

 As someone whose family was significantly impacted by the 2008 financial crisis (and let's be honest, whose wasn't), I found that entering back into the world of watching white collar criminals squirm was like a warm blanket.
 There are a few scenes in the book where various financial criminals are overtaken by waves of dread and it felt like such a balm to my soul to experience their suffering as a reader and then to remove myself back into the cozy world of my own little reading nook.

-The Glass Hotel is not a feel-good book, …
+The Glass Hotel is not a …

 Review of 'The Glass Hotel' on 'Goodreads'